 About this event

-Join the Smart Sustainable Homes special Interest Group from Cambridge Cleantech and Oxfordshire Greentech with PJB and Retrofits Work to learn more and discuss about Indoor Air Quality.
+Join the Smart Sustainable Homes special Interest Group from Cambridge Cleantech and Oxfordshire Greentech with PJB and Retrofits Work to learn more and discuss about decarbonising heat in the home.

-New innovations are emerging to tackle the problem, and we are here to explore them with you.
+Air source heat pumps will only form part of the solution.
+Other new innovations are emerging and we are here to explore them with you.

 Warren Pope, Retrofit Project Manager, RetrofitWorks